 Performance Benchmark: Handling More Traffics

-By eliminating PHP-FPM and MariaDB/MySQL when serving your WordPress page from Redis Full-Page Cache, the huge benefit is your server can handle more traffics with the same server specifications.
+By eliminating PHP-FPM and MariaDB/MySQL when serving your WordPress page from Redis Full-Page Cache, the huge benefit is your server can handle more traffic with the same server specifications.

 Exploring RunCache Features